The borough of Ashford has a range of sporting and physical activity facilities, programmes and projects.

 For more information about Courtside, Pitchside and Spearpoint please email Serco.

 FACS and FANS memberships are available subject to eligibility and conditions.
-To apply for membership, please complete our online FACS Membership Application Form. by telephoning 01233 330219.
+To apply for membership, please complete our online FACS Membership Application Form.

 Kent Sport offers advice, support on all matters related to sport in the county of Kent.